My IRB Nightmare

 They won 1st and 2nd prize at a regional research competition.
 I got some nice certificates for my wall and a little prize money.
 I went on to present one of them at the national meeting of the American Psychiatric Association, a friend helped me write it up formally, and it was recently accepted for publication by a medium-tier journal.

 I say this not to boast, but to protest that I’m not as much of a loser as my story probably makes me sound.
 I’m capable of doing research, I think I have something to contribute to Science.
-I still think the bipolar screening test sucks, and I still think that patients are being harmed by people’s reliance on it.
+I still think the bipolar screening test is inappropriate for inpatient diagnosis, and I still think that patients are being harmed by people’s reliance on it.
 I still think somebody should look into it and publish the results.

 I’m just saying it’s not going to be me.
 I am done with research.
 People keep asking me “You seem really into science, why don’t you become a researcher?”
 Well…